wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![image148](./images/media/image148.png)

-5. Switch to the terminal window running tail to verify, that the new file has been detected.
+5. Switch to the terminal window running tail to verify, that the new file is detected.

     ![image149](./images/media/image149.png)

-    You will verify that messages of log level **INFO** will now be logged during the configuration of tracing.
+    You verify that messages of log level **INFO** now are logged during the configuration of tracing.

     **Update trace specification**

     By default, the Liberty Server trace specification is set to **"\*=info=enabled"**.

-    To update the trace specification, you will again use the configDropings concept.
+    To update the trace specification, you again use the configDropings concept.

 6. Switch to the second terminal window.
 Update the file **configDropins/overrides/loglevel-config.xml** to include a trace specification via the following command: